 CEQA requires that a program to monitor and report on mitigation measures be adopted by a lead agency as part of the project approval process.
 CEQA requires that such a program be adopted at the time the agency approves a project or determines to carry out a project for which an EIR has been prepared to ensure that mitigation measures identified in the EIR are implemented.
-The Mitigation Monitoring and Reporting Program will be included in the Final EIR.
+The Mitigation Monitoring and Reporting Program is included in Chapter 9, Mitigation Monitoring and Reporting Program, of this Final EIR.